Fran Bow

-Fran Bow is a graphic adventure game, with psychological horror elements, developed and produced by Killmonday Games, a Swedish indie game studio.
-Released in 2015 for PC and in 2016 for mobile.
+Fran Bow is a graphic adventure game with psychological horror elements developed and produced by Killmonday Games, a Swedish indie game studio.
+The game was released in 2015 for PC and in 2016 for mobile.
+In 2023, it was ported to the Xbox Series X/S, Xbox One, Nintendo Switch and PlayStation 4.

 Gameplay

 Similar to other adventure games, the gameplay involves seeking various objects in the game world in order to combine and use them to solve puzzles, and speaking with non-player characters to learn more about the world and how to progress.
 In one scene, the player controls the protagonist's cat.
 Additionally, a small portion of Fran Bow consists of minigames situated within the broader narrative that present more complex logical challenges.